-This report consists of four parts: the MD&A, the basic financial statements, notes to those statements, and required supplementary information.
+This report consists of three parts: the MD&A, the basic financial statements, and notes to those statements.
 The basic financial statements include a Statement of Net Position, a Statement of Revenues, Expenses and Change in Net Position, and a Statement of Cash Flows.